St. Juliana Falconieri Church: Restoration

-The heirs of Ethel Barnes donated St. Juliana to the Willa Cather Foundation in 1968, and restoration began with an estimated cost of $4,500 and plans that included installing and eight foot cupola on top of the church and tearing out partitions.
+The heirs of Ethel Barnes donated St. Juliana to the Willa Cather Foundation in 1968, and restoration began with an estimated cost of $4,500 and plans that included installing an eight-foot cupola on top of the church and tearing out partitions.
 The first step was to tear all of the new features out (ceiling, plaster, wiring, etc.) but were careful to leave the original framing.
 During the project, they found doors that used to be windows and a window that had been the front door, plus a stove pipe hole above where the altar had been.
 Work on the outside of the church was guided by an old photograph.
 In 1969, the foundation received $25,000 from the Wood Charitable Fund to be used for St. Juliana and the Burlington Depot.
-Frank H. Wood and his wife, Nelle, knew Willa Cather as their classmate during her time at the University of Nebraska—Lincoln.
+Frank H. Wood and his wife, Nelle, knew Willa Cather as their classmate during her time at the University of Nebraska.
 In fact, she wrote the story of their wedding in a Lincoln newspaper.
 A dedication mass was held in 1970 to celebrate the completion of the restoration.
 This mass was opened by Sarah McPartland Delaney, whose Irish immigrant parents had brought her to St. Juliana 80 years before to be baptized.
 Sarah's first communion and confirmation had also been in the church, and she commented that “It looks, it feels the same as it did so many years ago.”
 Before the rededication, Mildred R. Bennett, first president of the Willa Cather Pioneer Memorial, encouraged the formation of a choir for St.Julian's.

 Though the restoration of St. Juliana was led by the Willa Cather Foundation, the site held regional interest, eliciting donations and offers of assistance from surrounding communities.
 In an issue of the ‘’Willa Cather Review’’ (12.2), there is a request for any plans, pictures, or furnishings that could be used to reconstruct the church, and other issues of the newsletter show local and regional, active participation.
 Carrie Miner Sherwood, a close friend of Willa Cather, and Margaret Kellet remembered the original church and acted as advisors for the project.
 Helen Obitz, one of the founders of the Willa Cather Foundation and antique collector, gave a walnut pulpit and pews.
-Other donations include a Gothic style altar brought from Europe in 1905 (Sacred Heart Church, Red Cloud) and a 1876 Latin missal (St. Mary’s Catholic Church, Aurora) as well as gifts from Mr. and Mrs. Wilfred Miller (Superior), St. Mary’s Catholic Church (Odell), and the prior of Crosier Monastery (Hastings), along with the assistance and generosity of many others.
+Other donations include a Gothic-style altar brought from Europe in 1905 (Sacred Heart Church, Red Cloud) and an 1876 Latin missal (St. Mary’s Catholic Church, Aurora) as well as gifts from Mr. and Mrs. Wilfred Miller (Superior), St. Mary’s Catholic Church (Odell), and the prior of Crosier Monastery (Hastings), along with the assistance and generosity of many others.